brikteknologier/seraph-model/README.md

 3. `object` is saved using [seraph.save](https://github.com/brikteknologier/seraph#node.save)
 4. `object` is indexed as this type of model using [seraph.index](https://github.com/brikteknologier/seraph#node.index)

-There is also the internal `model._saveWithoutPrep` method which only performs steps 3 & 4.
+There is also the internal `model._unsafeSave` method which only performs steps 3 & 4.
 However, use of that method is discouraged and unsupported.

 The object returned is given an ID.
 See